Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Turn your hot clay onto a silicone mat or baking paper and allow it to cool before using it.
 Please be careful as it will be hot!

-Once it has cooled enough to safely handle, you can roll it, squeeze it, poke it, poke things into it and mould it.
+Once it has cooled enough to safely handle, you can roll it, squeeze it, poke it, poke things into it, and mold it.
 It’s soft and easy to manipulate.

 What could you make with your clay?